ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 (\mathbf{L}_{k+1}, \mathbf{S}_{k+1}) = \mathop{\mathrm{arg\,min}}_{L,S} \,\,\mathcal{L}(\mathbf{L},\mathbf{S},\mathbf{Y}_k)
 $$

-And then update the Lagrange multipliers:
+And then updating the Lagrange multipliers:

 $$
 \mathbf{Y}_{k+1}=\underbrace{\mathbf{Y}_k + \rho \underbrace{(\mathbf{X}-\mathbf{L}_{k+1} - \mathbf{S}_{k+1})}_{\text{residual error}}}_{\text{running sum of residual errors}}
 $$

 However, the first step is usually as expensive as solving the initial problem.
 So we need to do better than this.
-In the literature, there are methods designed to solve the problem above.
+In the literature, there are dozens of methods designed to solve the problem above.
 One such method is the so-called **Alternating Direction Method of Multipliers**.
-ADMM splits the minimization problem into two smaller and easier to tackle subproblems, where $$\mathbf{L}, \mathbf{S}$$ are minimized separately.
+ADMM splits the minimization problem into two smaller and easier to tackle subproblems, where $$\mathbf{L}, \mathbf{S}$$ are minimized separately, rather than jointly:

 $$
 \begin{align*}